airtasker/proxay/README.md

 `-r, --redact-headers <headers>`: This option enables the redaction of specific HTTP header values, which are replaced by `XXXX` to maintain privacy or confidentiality during the recording of network interactions.
 The headers should be provided as a comma-separated list.

-`--dump-matcher-fails`: When exact request matching is enabled, this flag provides some debug information on why a request did not match any recorded tape.
+`--debug-matcher-fails`: When exact request matching is enabled, this flag provides some debug information on why a request did not match any recorded tape.
 It is useful for troubleshooting and refining the conditions under which requests are considered equivalent, focusing on differences in headers and query parameters.

 ## Typical use case